 While I have used real names and characters and historical situations I have also used more personal pieces of friends and fathers.
 There have been some date changes, some characters brought together, and some facts have been expanded or polished to suit the truth of fiction.

 …Michael Ondaatje, at the close of his first novel, Coming Through Slaughter.
-How come when he says that phrase, “the truth of fiction,” it sounds magnificent, but when I do, I sound like a middle-aged old school hippie dad painting watercolor landscapes on an easel in the backyard shirtless in his socks and short shorts after smoking his second joint of the day?
+How come when he says that phrase, “the truth of fiction,” it sounds magnificent, but when I do, I sound like a middle-aged hippie dad painting watercolors on an easel in the backyard shirtless in socks and short shorts?

 I wish for all this to be marked on my body when I am dead.
 I believe in such cartography – to be marked by nature, not just to label ourselves on a map like the names of rich men and women on buildings.
 We are communal histories, communal books.
 We are not owned or monogamous in our taste or experience.
 All I desired was to walk upon such an earth that had no maps.